-However, combining an MRI with a Linear accelerator is a non trivial engineering task.
+However, combining an MRI with a Linear accelerator is a momentous engineering challenge.
 MRI utilises strong magnetic fields to form images; these fields will influence many aspects of normal Linac operation.
 In turn, the presence of the linear accelerator interferes with the MRI image acquisition process.

 Through the Australian MRI-Linac Program, we plan to overcome these challenges and develop a new cancer radiotherapy system that can image tumours as they move within the body, and target the radiation beam to follow this motion.
 Ultimately, we expect that the MRI-Linac will improve tumour control and cancer survival, whilst reducing the side effects from radiation therapy, leading to an improved quality of life for cancer patients.

-Even beyond the realms of cancer treatment, the MRI-Linac could hold high therapeutic potential – the Radiation Physics Laboratory is also investigating the potential use of MRI-guided radiotherapy to treat heart rhythm disorders.
+Even beyond the realms of cancer treatment, the MRI-Linac could hold high therapeutic potential – we are also investigating the potential use of MRI-guided radiotherapy to treat heart rhythm disorders.

 - Liney GP, Whelan B, Oborn B, Barton M, Keall P. MRI-Linear Accelerator Radiotherapy Systems.
 Clin Oncol (R Coll Radiol).
 2018 Nov;30(11):686-691. doi: 10.1016/j.clon.2018.08.003.
 [More Information]